Atlantic mixed forests: Fauna

-The region's numerous rivers and streams are inhabited by fish species such as Northern pike, common roach or bream.
-Formerly widespread migratory fish such as Atlantic salmon, sea trout, European sea sturgeon, allis shad or the European eel are now all endangered due to factors including habitat destruction and fragmentation by hydropower, pollution and foreign disease.
+The region's numerous rivers and streams are inhabited by such fish species as northern pike, common roach or bream.
+Formerly widespread migratory fish, such as Atlantic salmon, sea trout, European sea sturgeon, allis shad and the European eel, are now all endangered due to factors including habitat destruction and fragmentation by hydropower, pollution and foreign disease.
 Otters and beavers were exterminated, but are now making a comeback.
 Aquatic invertebrates include the great ramshorn and the endangered freshwater pearl mussel.
 Examples for birds associated with wetlands, rivers and other bodies of water include white stork, white-tailed eagle, little ringed plover and numerous species of duck, e.g. the mallard.

 The Wadden Sea area on the northern coast is important for migratory birds.

 The peat bogs in the northern part of the ecoregion have a specialized fauna consisting of insects like Aeshna subarctica, Agonum ericeti, Agriades optilete, amphibians like the moor frog and birds such as common snipe, swamp harrier, golden plover.

 Open landscapes such as fields, heaths and meadows, whose extent was probably expanded by anthropogenic deforestation following the introduction of farming to the region, are the preferred habitat of species such as grey partridge, red kite and European hare.
 Many of these species are now endangered due to modernized agricultural practices.